 5. Avoid the tourist traps

 "Yeah I went to the Sydney Harbour Bridge.
 It's overrated."
-We've all heard it and we've all met a fellow backpacker at a hostel that can't help but boast about the off the beaten track and 'secret' locations they had visited.
+We've all heard it and we've all met someone at a hostel that can't help but boast about the off the beaten track and 'secret' locations they had visited.
 Yeah of course - travel is about discovering that little red 'X' on the map, making a risky decision here and there and stumbling upon your own hidden paradise.
 BUT ask yourself WHY a tourist trap is indeed a 'trap.'
 My thoughts?
 A tourist trap is indeed a tourist trap for a reason - because the destination / landmark / location is BLOODY AMAZING!
 My tip?
 Don't be afraid to 'tick off' the touristy hot spots and embrace the crowds.

 6. Don't pre book your accommodation